Zhykos/aoc-2024-in-deno/README.md

 Launch a specific test, for instance: `deno test --allow-read --filter "Day 6 part 1"`.

 Some tests are ignored because they are too slow.
-You can run all of them with `deno task test`.
+You can run all of them with `deno task test`, but it will not run the slow ones.

+To run all tests, even the slow ones, use `deno task test-even-long`.
+The ones that are ignored are not resolved yet or don't have a solution.